 - How to unstick frozen car locks.
 In the winter car locks can become frozen and sticky.
 If you’re suffering with this problem, we recommend you very carefully heat the blade of your key with a lighter.
 Now try reinserting into the lock and allow the heat to unstick the car lock for a few seconds.
 It may take a few attempts but it should ease the lock.

-How Can I Get a Replacement Car Key in Tunbridge Wells?
+Which Makes & Models Can I Get a Replacement Car Key For in Tunbridge Wells?

-At Kent & Sussex Car Keys we can cut and programme new keys to replace lost or damaged car keys for the following range of vehicles:
+At Kent & Sussex Car Keys we can cut and programme new keys to replace lost or damaged car keys for the following brands of vehicles and nearly all models:

 If you can’t find your make of vehicle above please contact us to enquire about a replacement car key for your specific make and model, there’s a good chance we will still be able to help.
-We can provide automotive locksmith services to all the towns in the south east of England including Tunbridge Wells, Tonbridge, Sevenoaks, Orpington, Hastings, Ashford, Brighton, Haywards Heath, Burgess Hill, Eastbourne, Worthing, Medway and all others in between.
+We can provide automotive locksmith services to all the towns in the south east of England including Tunbridge Wells, Battle, Burgess Hill, Cranbrook, Crawley, Crowborough, East Grinstead, Eastbourne, Edenbridge, Forest Row, Gatwick Airport, Hailsham, Hastings, Hawkhurst, Haywards Heath, Heathfield, Horley, Hurst Green, Lewes, Lingfield, Maidstone, Mayfield, Orpington, Oxted, Paddock Wood, Pembury, Sevenoaks, Staplehurst, Tenterden, Tonbridge, Uckfield, Wadhurstand all others in between.